Greyhounds are not generally aggressive. They’re usually calm, quiet, and polite with other people and dogs of a similar size.

 Lastly, if your dog is genetically predisposed to aggression, it will prevent this from being passed down to the next generation via breeding.

 Medication Or Supplements

-In extreme cases, medication or supplements can be used to treat your greyhound’s aggression.
+In extreme cases, medication or supplements can treat your greyhound’s aggression.
 It’s vitally important that you seek a registered veterinarian’s advice before administering any of these.

 Medication should only be used as a last resort when prescribed by a professional after all other options have been exhausted.

-“Are Greyhounds Aggressive” is a very common question, and the truth cannot be any further.
+Greyhounds being aggressive is a common misconception, and the truth cannot be any further.

 If you’re looking for a pet who’s calm, loving, loyal, and low maintenance, and you can offer them stability and a peaceful atmosphere (without leaving them alone for long periods), a greyhound could be the perfect breed for you.

-However, they are also prone to anxiety, emotionally sensitive to their surroundings, and don’t like witnessing conflict of any kind.
+However, they are also prone to anxiety, emotionally sensitive to their surroundings, and don’t like witnessing conflict.

-So, if your home is loud and unpredictable with different people coming and going, or your routine is prone to regular change because of work or other commitments, then it may be worth considering a different pet.
+So, if your home is loud and unpredictable, with different people coming and going, your routine is prone to regular change because of work or other commitments.
+It may be worth considering a different pet.